-For more details on the group visit Friends of Fishwick and Matthews - Fishwick Local Nature Reserve.
+For more details on the group visit Facebook - Friends of Fishwick & St Matthews Preston.

 Fishwick is home to a number of volunteer work events and wildlife events throughout the year, including evening bat walks.

-For details of current nature reserve and park events see our Events Calendar.
+For details of current nature reserve and park events see our What's on.

 Originally part of the natural escarpment known as Common Bank, the site is identified as being a wooded slope in the 1800s.
 By 1895, the wooded area had been partly cleared and the site is thought to have been part of Bridge End Farm.

 By 1932 a brick and tile works, JJ Toppings Brickworks, had been built on the site and the escarpment had been cleared for brick making and the production of building sand.
 Records indicate that by 1956 the brick and tile works had been dismantled and the site was used as a clay pit and sand pit.
 The site was then used for the tipping of ash and domestic waste, prior to its reclamation and redevelopment as an athletics track and football pitch in the 1970s.